-- 1.1 Form a team comprising members from the Khlong Khachen, Rong Chang, and Old City sub-districts, along with the head of the Yan Yao Sub-district Administrative Organization and relevant government agencies, to serve as the core coordination group.
-This team should share a common goal of raising public awareness about water management, encouraging people to refrain from dumping waste into the river, and coordinating with relevant government agencies. - 1.2 Conduct planning meetings to establish policies, set objectives, assign responsibilities, and identify or select project areas. - 1.3 Conduct a feasibility study to assess community readiness, available resources (including facilities and materials), and the financial feasibility of the project. - 1.4 Implement community education and engagement programs, including training on source water pollution control, with a focus on the 3Rs: Reduce, Reuse, and Recycle. - 1.5 Develop activities, indicators, and regulations.
-All stakeholders should collaborate in selecting activities, setting indicators, and developing regulations to support these activities.
+1.1 Form a team comprised of members from the Khlong Khachen, Rong Chang, and Old City sub-districts, along with the head of the Yan Yao Sub-district Administrative Organization and relevant government agencies to serve as a core coordination group.
+This team should share a common goal of raising public awareness about water management, encouraging people to stop dumping waste into the river, and coordinating with government agencies.

+1.2 Conduct planning meetings to set policies, objectives, assign responsibilities, and identify/select project areas.

+1.3 Conduct a feasibility study to assess community readiness, available resources (including facilities and materials), and the financial feasibility of the project.

+1.4 Implement community education and engagement programs, including training on source water pollution control, focusing on the 3Rs: Reduce, Reuse, and Recycle.

+1.5 Develop activities, indicators, and regulations.
+All stakeholders should collaborate in selecting activities and setting indicators, as well as developing regulations to support these activities.
 Generally, activities can be categorized into three cases: 1) Households or small buildings aiming to reduce wastewater generation, separate wastewater, treat wastewater, and reuse wastewater.
-2) Households or small buildings that do not aim to reduce wastewater but are willing to separate and treat it for reuse.
-3) Households or small buildings that do not aim to reduce or separate wastewater but are willing to conduct essential wastewater treatment.
+2) Households or small buildings not aiming to reduce wastewater but willing to separate and treat wastewater and reuse it.
+3) Households or small buildings not aiming to reduce or separate wastewater but willing to conduct basic wastewater treatment.